 Extraocular extension melanoma

 If an eye melanoma has spread to the outside of the eye, the optic nerve, or the eye socket, the doctor may recommend removal of the eye.
 Or, the doctor may perform a modified enucleation.
 This is the removal of the eyeball and nearby structures.
 In some cases, the doctor may recommend exenteration to remove the entire eye and the nearby structures.
 If the spread is small, some doctors will try to save the eye by removing the outer part of the tumor and treating the eye with radiation therapy.

 Talk with your doctor about possible treatment options, potential side effects, and clinical trials open to you before choosing a treatment plan.

-Metastatic intraocular melanoma
+Metastatic eye melanoma

-For most patients, a diagnosis of metastatic cancer is very stressful and, at times, difficult to bear.
-Patients and their families are encouraged to talk about the way they are feeling with doctors, nurses, social workers, or other members of the health care team.
-It may also be helpful to talk with other patients, including through a support group or other peer support program.
+For many people, a diagnosis of metastatic cancer is very stressful and difficult.
+You and your family are encouraged to talk about how you feel with doctors, nurses, social workers, or other members of your health care team.
+It may also be helpful to talk with other patients, such as through a support group or other peer support program.

 Remission and the chance of recurrence